Killer of governor of Pakistan's Punjab sentenced to death

 Later, about 1,000 people protested against the sentence in the southern city of Karachi.

-"Don't push us towards violence, because we're ready to give our lives for this," said Shahid Ghauri, a Sunni Tehreek leader, as he addressed the crowd.
+"Don't push us toward violence, because we're ready to give our lives for this," said Shahid Ghauri, a Sunni Tehreek leader, as he addressed the crowd.

 "We reject this American decision!" he said as protesters raised their hands in agreement.